National Parks

 Kids at Mammoth Cave

-The Junior Ranger Program is the go-to program for families to learn more about a National Park Service site.
-Buy a booklet the park bookstore for $2.00 and takes about two hours to complete.
-My kids love the badges that the Rangers present them after completing their booklet.
+The Junior Ranger Program is the go-to program for families to learn about a National Park Service site.
+Buy a booklet from the park bookstore for $2.00, which takes about two hours to complete.
+My kids love the badges the Rangers present them after completing their booklet.

 Junior Ranger Guide